tomdionysus/foaas/README.md

 4. Add specs, using `/spec/operations` as examples.
 We won't be merging operations without working specs.
 5. Push to your fork and submit a PR.

-For the time being, in your PR, please include relevant documentation in `public/index.html`.

 All contributions are very welcome.